 - Ensure that your net earnings do not inure in whole or in part to the benefit of private shareholders or individuals

 - Not further non-exempt purposes (such as purposes that benefit private interests) more than insubstantially

 - Not be organized or operated for the primary purpose of conducting a trade or business that is not related to your exempt purpose(s)

 - Not devote more than an insubstantial part of your activities attempting to influence legislation or, if you made a Section 501(h) election, not normally make expenditures in excess of expenditure limitations outlined in Section 501(h)

 - Not provide commercial-type insurance as a substantial part of your activities

 Detailed information was subsequently requested.
 You were formed to facilitate events for the promotion of the city B. You have hosted a fish fry for attendees of the C. an equestrian event held in the area.
 You fed an estimate of * * * attendees though donations received by your organization.
 Additional information was requested about C and a response was not submitted.
 This is currently your only activity, and you hope to add other annual promotional events for the benefit of B.

 IRC Section 501(c)(3) provides for the recognition of exemption of organizations that are organized and operated exclusively for religious, charitable or other purposes as specified in the statute.
 No part of the net earnings may inure to the benefit of any private shareholder or individual.

 In Better Business Bureau of Washington, D.C., Inc. v.
-United States, 326 U.S. 279 (1945), the Supreme Court held that the presence of private benefit, if substantial in nature, will destroy an organization's tax-exempt status regardless of the organization's other charitable purposes or activities.
+United States, 326 U.S. 279 (1945), the Supreme Court held that the presence of a single non-exempt purpose, if substantial in nature, will destroy a claim for exemption regardless of the number or importance of truly exempt purposes.

 Application of law